 Treat your pooch (and yourself) to a sweet treat at Snowbird Ice Cream in Nags Head.
 You can get a milkshake, ice cream cone, or even a burger and fries while your dog can lap up a pup cup.
 Pup cups are vanilla ice cream in a cup that’s $2.
 With every pup cup purchase, Snowbird donates $1 to the Dare County SPCA, the sweetest treat of all.

-Keep puppy active by going for a stroll in Nags Head woods.
+Keep your dog active by going for a stroll in Nags Head woods.
 With 7 different trails to discover, the possibilities are endless.
 Just make sure you bring plenty of water for you and your dog and take a break and enjoy the beauty of the woods.

 Historic downtown Manteo is the perfect place to explore with your dog.
 Filled with plenty of shops and a few pet friendly restaurants with outdoor seating, there’s plenty to enjoy and do.
 Take a stroll dockside and check out all the boats or walk the sidewalks and admire the architecture of some of the historical buildings.